You are looking for a strong dog that is fearless and quite energetic, right? And, it has to be great with the family, especially with kids.

 - Corneal Dystrophy

-As you can see, there aren’t many health issues you should worry about, and it doesn’t mean that your dog will definitely suffer from these conditions.
+As you can see, there aren’t many health issues you should worry about, and it doesn’t mean that your dog will suffer from these conditions.

 But, it’s always better to be safe than sorry, and regular vet checkups will help in spotting these conditions in time and treating them early so that the damage is minimal.